Brad Miller

 The blade material, tolerances, size, and volume all play a role in determining the most efficient and effective supply chain.
 Industrial knife suppliers that investigate the needs of their customers and take the time to understand how the knife will be used, inventory demands, and budgetary constraints can leverage this information, their long-standing relationships, and experience to create a supply chain that best meets the needs of the customer.

-For industrial cutting applications, optimal sourcing can be just as critical optimizing the design of the blade.
-From in-house manufacturing to overseas
+For industrial cutting applications, optimal sourcing can be just as critical

 -